Can I Hire Children as Employees?

 - Minors age 14 and 15 may work only in a limited number of occupations: retail, food service, and gasoline service establishments specifically listed in the regulations.

-Status of Child Workers
+Defining the Status of Child Workers

 Before you hire any children as employees (including your own children), clearly define the status of these workers.
 Making them part-time or classifying them as "summer workers" can avoid misunderstandings about benefits and pay.
 Include information about the status of minor workers in your employee handbook or policies/procedures manual.